barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 and a tall fence with a single guarded entrance.
 You decided not to try to sneak in and rob the safe.

+### 18th of January, 1925

-The next morning you visited Hilton Adams, arrested for the previous murders, in Sing Sing Prison.
+You visited Hilton Adams, arrested for the previous murders, in Sing Sing Prison.
 You got half an hour to speak with him.

 Hilton Adams was a community leader of sorts, who grew concerned with the murders and decided to take matters into his own hands.
-He found that the murders fanned out in a rough circle for about a mile west of the Harlem River; but none within a two block radius of West 137th Street, between Lenox Avenue and the Harlem River[^america3_1]---except the one which had him arrested.
+He found that the murders fanned out in a rough circle for about a mile west of the Harlem River; but none within a two block radius of West 137th Street, between Lenox Avenue and the Harlem River[^jan18_1]---except the one which had him arrested.
 A Dr. Mordecai Lemming had been quoted in the papers saying the murders seemed similar to those conducted by the Cult of the Bloody Tongue, an African death cult.
 As Ju-Ju House is the only thing African in the vicinity, Hilton staked it out.
 One day he managed to follow a muscular, shaven, African man in his late 30s from Ju-Ju House to a coffee shop on 139th Street and Sixth Avenue.
 Nobody seemed keen to talk about this man, just saying that he was Mukunga M'Dari, and he was bad news.
 Shortly after that, Hilton's knife was found at the scene of a murder, on a night Hilton had gone out patrolling.
 This caused his arrest.
 But that night Hilton says he went out with his gun.

-[^america3_1]: This is roughly the same location as the Ju-Ju House, which you previously visited.
+[^jan18_1]: This is roughly the same location as the Ju-Ju House, which you previously visited.
 Ju-Ju House is at 1 Ransom Court, down an alley off West 137th Street, east of Lenox Avenue.